kristianastefa/DataPlayground/6.DevOps/README.md

 **5. Grafana Dashboard:**  Visualizes the collected metrics, offering insights into the system's performance using Prometheus on a Grafana dashboard.

 For each microservice, Docker images were built using the provided Dockerfiles in the respective folders inside the docker_files folder.
-After building the Docker images, composing up, and pushing images in the online Docker Hub site, each service wass deployed to Kubernetes cluster and later exposed.
+After building the Docker images, composing up, and pushing images in the online Docker Hub site, each service was deployed to Kubernetes cluster and later exposed.